Homeless man praised after teen collapses outside McDonald's

 An ambulance spokesman said: “We take any concerns raised seriously and are sorry that this caller was unhappy with her experience.
 We ask a series of important questions as part of the call triage process.
 We appreciate that the questions may not always seem relevant.
 Part of the triage process in this call was to attempt to establish for clinical purposes whether the patient was aged over or under 25.

 “A paramedic in a car attended the scene and was backed up by an ambulance crew.
 The patient was assessed and treated before being taken to Worthing Hospital.
 We would like to thank all those who stopped to help the patient and would invite anyone with any concerns to contact us directly so we can look into this matter for them.”

-A series of tests at Worthing Hospital ruled out a heart attack, but the cause of the teenager’s fainting spells and chest pains is still a mystery.
+A series of tests at Worthing Hospital ruled out a heart attack, but the cause of Jordan’s fainting spells and chest pains is still a mystery.

 The next day, the catering staff member went back to McDonald’s to thank the homeless man in person, to which he replied: “It is the normal thing to do, isn’t it?”

 A McDonald’s spokesman said: “We’re pleased to hear that our restaurant team reacted quickly and calmly, offering first aid assistance before paramedics arrived.

 “We hope that he makes a speedy recovery.”